2014 Corporate Governance Statement – South Australian Produce Market Limited (SAPML)

 7.2 External Auditor

-Following an external tender process in 2014 and a recommendation from the Audit Committee, the Board re-appointed Grant Thornton (SA) as the company’s external auditor.
+Following an external tender process in 2019 and a recommendation from the Committee, the Board re-appointed Grant Thornton (SA) as the company’s external auditor.

 8. Governance Principle 5: Make Timely and Balanced Disclosure